Ph.D. Student and Graduate Teaching Assistant

 Biography

-Victor Kalalanda was born and raised in Zambia, Sub-Saharan Africa.
-He is a Ph.D. student and graduate teaching assistant in the Department of Journalism and Media Communication at CSU.
-He currently teaches strategic writing and communication in the department.
-A first-generation student, he earned his bachelor’s in mass communication from the University of Zambia in 2021 and his Master of Science in media studies from Southern Illinois University at Edwardsville (SIUE) in 2023.
+I was born and raised in Zambia, Sub-Saharan Africa.
+I am a doctoral student and graduate teaching assistant in the Department of Journalism and Media Communication at CSU.
+I currently teach strategic writing and communication in the department.
+A first-generation student, I earned my bachelor’s in mass communication from the University of Zambia in 2021 and my Master of Science in media studies from Southern Illinois University at Edwardsville (SIUE) in 2023.

-Victor began his journalism career at the University of Zambia as a reporter and features editor.
-He eventually became the managing editor of the campus newspaper, the Lusaka Star.
-Since 2017, he has worked in journalism, media and communications for the Zambia Daily Mail in Zambia, Mediaschneider & Hoy AG in Switzerland, and the communications unit in the dean's office of the College of Arts and Sciences at SIUE in the United States.
-Before graduate school, Victor worked as a features journalist and opinion columnist for the Zambia Daily Mail.
+I began my journalism career at the University of Zambia as a reporter and features editor.
+I eventually became the managing editor of the campus newspaper, the Lusaka Star.
+Since 2017, I have worked in journalism, media and communications for the Zambia Daily Mail in Zambia, Mediaschneider & Hoy AG in Switzerland, and the communications unit in the dean's office of the College of Arts and Sciences at SIUE in the United States.
+Before graduate school, I worked as a features journalist and opinion columnist for the Zambia Daily Mail.

 - Winner of 2022 Carol Kimmel Scholarship, Southern Illinois University Edwardsville, 2022